sebasmonia/datum/README.md

 It is an attempt at a cleaner version of [sqlcmdline](https://github.com/sebasmonia/sqlcmdline/), which was born as a quick replacement for [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility).
 Over time I added support for other DB engines but it was never intended for full compatibility.
 Datum was built from scratch keeping in mind some of the limitations in sqlcmdline, but also trying very hard to avoid the second system effect :)
 &nbsp;

+## v0.7 => v0.8 Breaking change

+The parameter to use a literal connection string has been changed from `--conn_string` to the more standard `--conn-string`.

 ## Table of contents

 <!--ts-->